These cancers arise in the tissues or organs of the female reproductive tract.

 Uterine cancer patients typically receive carboplatin plus Taxol, or Cytoxan plus Adriamycin, either alone or in combination with radiation.

-The graph below is derived from an analysis published in Gynecologic Oncology.
-It represents a prospective correlation between drug sensitivity to the combination of cisplatin plus gemcitabine in ovarian cancer patients with a mixture of platinum-sensitive and platinum-resistant disease.
-Click here to see the paper.
+The results represent a prospective correlation between drug sensitivity to the combination of cisplatin plus gemcitabine in ovarian cancer patients with a mixture of platinum-sensitive and platinum-resistant disease.

-This drug combination, developed by us at Rational Therapeutics in the mid-1990s, received FDA approval in July 2006 predicated in part upon this landmark study and the subsequent GOG clinical trial written by Dr. Nagourney (Gyn Oncol, 2006).
+This drug combination, developed by us at Rational Therapeutics (now Nagourney Cancer Institute) in the mid-1990s, received FDA approval in July 2006 predicated in part upon this landmark study and the subsequent GOG clinical trial written by Dr. Nagourney (Gyn Oncol, 2006).

-Like in cases such as Elizabeth Panke and , and the other gynecologic cancer patients helped by our staff at Rational Therapeutics, let us help you find the right treatment.
+Other gynecologic cancer patients helped by our staff at Nagourney Cancer Institute, let us help you find the right treatment.
 We invite you to check out their stories.